flatironinstitute/spikeforest/doc/download-spikeforest-data.md

 ## Step 4: Load recording/sorting into Python

-Load the sorting and recording into SpikeInterface objects via labbox-ephys:
+Load the sorting and recording into SpikeInterface objects via sortingview:

 ```python
 import sortingview as sv